salesforce/lwc-test/packages/wdio-lwc-service/examples/basic/readme.md

 # wdio-lwc-service example

-This a basic standalone LWC app using webdriver.io with `lwc-wdio-service`.
+This a basic standalone LWC app using webdriver.io with `wdio-lwc-service`.